datoviz/datoviz/docs/tutorials/quickstart.md

 ### Colormap

 Let's define the colors.
-We could use random RGB values for the colors, but we'll use a **colormap** instead.
+We could use random RGBA values for the colors, but we'll use one of the built-in **colormap** instead.

 ```python